TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 ### 1694. custom balloons
 ![custom balloons](images/22.jpeg)
 - Tags: 3d, minimalist, toy, typography
-- Prompt: 一件高度写实的 3D 装置艺术：字母 Z 被设计成充气球囊造型，整体形态如同流畅弯曲的“Z”字路径，由两段斜线和一个折角构成，边缘略微卷翘，充满柔软的气压感。  视角为正面稍仰视角（约10°）的正交投影，主体置于画面正中央，占据几乎全部画幅，背景为纯黑色，形成类似剧院聚光灯的聚焦舞台效果。  材质为高弹性亮面 PVC，表面涂有高光清漆。主色为柔亮粉色（#FF96AC），阴影部分渐变为淡紫粉色...
+- Prompt: A highly realistic 3D installation art: the letter Z is designed in the shape of an inflatable balloon.
+The overall shape is like a smooth and curved "Z" path, consisting of two oblique lines and a...

 ### 1693.
 Flat design equilateral style
 ![Flat design equilateral style](images/23.png)